Jose-Villamor/Courses-Certifications/README.md

 ### Courses-Certifications

-This repository contains all the  certifications of the courses I have done.
+This repository contains the certifications of the courses I have done.